 The American Kennel Club (AKC) recognizes two distinct breeds of dogs known as the Border Terrier and the Bulldog.
 While both breeds are affectionate dogs and make great companion animals, there are some significant differences in their appearance.

-The Border Terrier is a small to medium-sized dog with a wiry coat of fur that is typically tan or reddish good for small children.
+The Border Terrier is a small to medium-sized dog with a wiry coat of fur that is typically tan or reddish and good for small children.
 They have long, floppy ears and a narrow muzzle.
 Their most distinctive feature is their double coat, which helps to protect them from the cold weather in their native homeland of England.

 So, if you’re looking for a small and compact dog that lives indoors with a rough coat of fur, then the Border Terrier is the breed for you.
 If you prefer a larger dog with a softer coat, then the Bulldog might be a better choice.